luminolabs/contracts-node-setup/02_network_configuration_l1_contracts.md

 1. Run the following command, and make sure to replace `<RPC>` with your L1 RPC URL:

     ```bash
-    go run cmd/main.go genesis l2 \
+    go run cmd/main.go genesis l2
+    --l1-rpc <l1-rpc-value>
-        --deploy-config ../packages/contracts-bedrock/deploy-config/getting-started.json \
+    --deploy-config ../packages/contracts-bedrock/deploy-config/lumino-test.json
-        --deployment-dir ../packages/contracts-bedrock/deployments/getting-started/ \
+    --l2-allocs ../packages/contracts-bedrock/deployments/l2-allocs.json
+    --l1-deployments ../packages/contracts-bedrock/deployments/17000-deploy.json
-        --outfile.l2 genesis.json \
+    --outfile.l2 genesis.json
-        --outfile.rollup rollup.json \
+    --outfile.rollup rollup.json
-        --l1-rpc <RPC>
     ```

     You should then see the `genesis.json` and `rollup.json` files inside the `op-node` package.

- 1. Next, generate the `jwt.txt` file with the following command:
+ 4. Next, generate the `jwt.txt` file with the following command:

     ```bash
     openssl rand -hex 32 > jwt.txt
     ```

-1. Finally, we’ll need to copy the `genesis.json` file and `jwt.txt` file into `op-geth` so we can use it to initialize and run `op-geth` in just a minute:
+5. Finally, we’ll need to copy the `genesis.json` file and `jwt.txt` file into `op-geth` so we can use it to initialize and run `op-geth` in just a minute:

     ```bash
     cp genesis.json ~/op-geth